Occupational Health and Safety Program for Animal Care and Use Personnel

 George Mason University is committed to providing a safe and healthful working environment.
 It is the responsibility of each employee, student, visitor, and volunteer to conduct work, research, instructional courses, and activities in a manner that will not adversely impact them, others, animals used in research, university property, or the environment.
 It is expected that individuals working with laboratory animals familiarize themselves with the relevant environmental health and safety policies, programs, manuals, guides, and procedures related to their health and safety while working with animals.

-A. “Employee” means a person who is hired and paid by George Mason University to perform certain duties to include contracted employees.
+A. “Employee” means a person who is hired and paid by George Mason University to perform certain duties to, include contract employees.

 B. “Faculty” means university employees who have full-time tenured or tenure-track appointments, who have term faculty appointments or serve as adjunct or affiliate faculty.

-C. “Institutional Official (IO)” is representative of senior administration responsible for availing resources to ensure quality animal care and use is aligned with the university’s mission and meets regulatory requirements and guidelines as set forth by Association for Assessment and Accreditation of Laboratory Animal Care.
-The Vice President for Research and Economic Development has been identified as the senior university administrator in this role.
+C. “Institutional Official (IO)” is a representative of senior administration responsible for availing resources to ensure quality animal care and use is aligned with the university’s mission and meets regulatory requirements and guidelines as set forth by the Public Health Service Policy on Humane Care and Use of Laboratory Animals, the Animal Welfare Act, and the Association for Assessment and Accreditation of Laboratory Animal Care.
+The Assistant Vice President for Research Integrity is the senior university administrator in this role.

 D. “Institutional Animal Care and Use Committee (IACUC)” is a federally mandated committee, qualified through the experience and expertise of its members that oversees the university’s animal program, facilities, and procedures.